apache/trafficcontrol/docs/source/api/deliveryservices_id_servers_eligible.rst

 1. Server Type: Edge, Origin
 2. CDN: Server, :term:`Delivery Service` must belong to the same CDN
-3. Server Capabilities: If the :term:`Delivery Service` has  :term:`Delivery Service required capabilities`, a server must have all defined capabilities
+3. Server Capabilities: If the :term:`Delivery Service` has  :term:`Delivery Service required capabilities`, an edge server must have all defined capabilities

 :Auth.
 Required: Yes
 :Roles Required: "admin" or "operations"\ [1]_